mxyns/collinsa/README.md

 ## Upcoming tasks, fixes and issues

-   The planned fixes and functionalities can be found on [my Trello board](https://trello.com/b/O4Y18YMN/collinsa)
+   The planned fixes and features can be found on [my Trello board](https://trello.com/b/O4Y18YMN/collinsa)
    Please report any problem or suggest any feature you'd like implemented with Github's [issues](https://github.com/mxyns/collinsa/issues) section